 The advice for hot weather safety is fairly straightforward: drink water and rest in the shade.
 But with forecasters predicting a hotter-than-average summer amid a global pandemic, employers will have to adapt their strategies for keeping workers safe.

-Temperatures have already hit triple-digits in parts of the country, and experts at NOAA say 2020 may be the warmest year on record.
+Temperatures have already hit triple-digits in parts of the country, and experts at the World Meteorological Association (WMO) say 2021 could be the warmest year on record.
 Scorching temperatures, along with high humidity, sun exposure, and strenuous activity can all increase the risks of heat-related injuries and illnesses.

-And while summer weather may help slow the spread of coronavirus, experts caution that efforts to prevent transmission — such as mask-wearing and social distancing — are still necessary, even outdoors.
+And while summer weather and the vaccine rollout may help slow the spread of coronavirus, masks and social distancing are still required in some situations.

 Combined with the extreme heat, that adds a degree of difficulty for employers and workers.
 How do you wear a mask when it’s suffocating outside?
 And how can you stay six feet apart when you’re sharing a break room or tent?